 - make it clear how to approach the group for clinical advice and how to enrol patients in the group

 In time this may lead to specialised regional clinics, made possible by recruiting more interested clinicians as the project develops.

 The Alport Group was established in 2011 under the auspices of Kidney Research UK to raise awareness and funds for research.
 Its timing fitted well with improvements in genetics and the timescale for rare renal disease registries in the UK.
 Alport was one of the first new groups to launch its registry in 2012.

 Deborah Fielding and family with Charles Kernahan (CEO of Kidney Research UK), and Alport group members Neil Turner, Colin Baigent and Frances Flinter at the Group’s launch at the House of Lords in February 2011.

 A meeting for interested patients was held in London in December 2012.
-A report of the day can be found here.

 - Colin Baigent, Head of the Renal group at the Clinical Trials Unit, Oxford, and patient